Christiaan Nagel: Notable works

 One of his recent exhibitions is named “The FI of The Underworld” and it follows the story of metaphysical fish swimming through physical objects.
 It's all based on a mushroom trip, a hallucination.

 He installed the Mega Mushroom, a 7 meter high sculpture at the Urban Spree Gallery in Berlin.

 A second Mega Mushroom was installed on 24 May 2016 at the Red Gallery in Shoreditch, London.

-In addition to mushrooms being a part of bigger narrative, he's working on a fantasy book that deals with subject of concept of perception, consciousness and dream content.
-His dream is to build Mushroom Land.
-It will be a theme park that’ll provide a basis for his story and its characters, of course with mushrooms involved.
+In addition to mushrooms featuring as part of a broader narrative, he is working on a fantasy book exploring the subjects of perception, consciousness and dream content.
+He has also expressed an ambition to build Mushroom Land, a proposed theme park that would provide a setting for his story and its characters.

 Aside from street art, Nagel is also a skilled musician, guitarist, composer and singer.
 He has designed his own guitar, "The Nail" which was built by German guitar builder, Jozsi Lak.